Annytomica/memory_game/README.md

 - a hidden aria label "aria-hidden="true" appears in active card icon code and prevents a correct match to hidden card.
 Do not know where this aria label comes from or how to prevent.
 FIX: added the aria-hidden="true" to the icon code in the animalCodeAllocator function.
 ### Unfixed
+- function allMatch only works sometimes.
+Unclear what prevents it from running correctly every time.

 ## Deployment
 The site was deployed to GitHub pages using the recommended process.